Year 3

 We hope that you have had a wonderful and peaceful Easter.

-This half term, (first half of the Summer term), teaching and learning will focus on world history and the unit will involve looking at the Indus Valley.
+This half term, the first half of the Summer term, teaching and learning will focus on world history and the unit will involve looking at the Indus Valley.
 The enquiry question is: What were the achievements of the Indus Valley civilisation?
-Children will learn about significant events from the time and order these events chronologically on a timeline of early world history.
-They will also use their geographical skills to locate where in the world the Ancient Indus Valley civilisation existed and investigate the physical features of the landscape.
-In addition to this, they will examine archaeological evidence to find out how historians use a variety of evidence sources to draw conclusions about what life was like in the past.
+Children will learn about significant events from the time, and order these events chronologically on a timeline.
+In addition, they will examine archaeological evidence to find out how historians use a variety of evidence sources to draw conclusions about what life was like in the past.
 The children will have the opportunity to learn about different aspects of life of the Ancient Indus Valley civilisation, including what it was like to live in a city, and what clothes and jewellery the people wore.
+Furthermore, to conclude the topic, children will take part in a workshop, all about the Indus Valley Civilisation

 PE - Our PE day continues to be every Wednesday and children will be developing and improving their athletic skills.
 Please make sure that children are in P.E. kit every Wednesday.
 Please also make sure that all jewellery is removed, ear rings taken out and long hair tied back, in line with health and safety guidelines.